sagar-shaw-bits/tambourine-voice/README.md

   <a href="https://deepwiki.com/kstonekuan/tambourine-voice"><img src="https://deepwiki.com/badge.svg" alt="DeepWiki"></a>
 </p>

-Your personal voice interface into any app.
+Your personal voice interface for any app.
 Speak naturally and your words appear wherever your cursor is, powered by customizable AI voice dictation.

-Open-source alternative to [Wispr Flow](https://wisprflow.ai) and [Superwhisper](https://superwhisper.com).
+Open-source alternative to [Wispr Flow](https://wisprflow.ai), [Superwhisper](https://superwhisper.com), and [Willow](https://willowvoice.com).

 > ⚠️ **Build in Progress**
 > This project is under active development.
 Core features work well, but expect breaking changes to the code, architecture, and configuration as the project evolves.